enlivenedcooperative/enlivenedcoop-website/_courses/andes.md

 ![](/assets/img/courses/andes/000009.png)

-This is a day of a long bus ride -and hopefully, good on the road conversations!-  in which we will leave Bolivia and enter Peru.
+This is a day of a long bus ride -and hopefully, good on-the-road conversations!-  in which we will leave Bolivia and enter Peru.
 After breakfast, we will drive for around 4 hours to Puno, where we will stop for a lunch break overlooking Lake Titicaca.
-After feeling refreshed and rested, we will drive for an additional 2 hours to the traditional town of Pucara, recognized for its pottery.
-The most representative symbol of this area is the Torito de Pucará, which are hung in pairs above the entrances of the houses as a symbol of protection and prosperity.
-This town will be our home for the night.
+After feeling refreshed and rested, we will drive for an additional 4 hours to the town of Sicuani, where we will spend the night.

 #### Day 6.
 Wednesday, Aug 31.
 Sicuani

 ![](/assets/img/courses/andes/000002.jpg)

-After breakfast, we will drive for 2 hours to the town of Sicuani.
 We will get to know from the experience of children about the cultivation of ways of knowing and being that deeply care for every earth being belonging to the ayllu, the enmeshed weaving of life that sustains people and territory.
 Through the stories of children, women, men and elders we will engage with the politics of encariñamiento of these Quechua communities.
 In the evening, we will attend a ceremony for the Wilkamayu.
 We will stay for the night in Sicuani.

 #### Day 7.
 Thursday, Sep 1.
 Qeromarca - Raqchi - Sacred Valley

 ![](/assets/img/courses/andes/000001.jpg)

-In the morning, we will do a short trip to the neighboring town of Qeromarca, where we will be hosted by the community elders for a conversation around the vitality of the seeds.
-We will then visit the ancient city of Raqchi, home of the Temple of Wiracocha and to more than 150 colcas, circular structures for storing food crops and other materials.
+In the morning, we will do a short trip to one portion of the Qhapaq Ñan, the transportation route system of Incas and do a brief  walk to the ancient city of Raqchi, home of the Temple of Wiracocha and to more than 150 colcas, circular structures for storing food crops and other materials.
+After this visit, we will go to the neighboring town of Qeromarca, where we will be hosted by the community elders for a conversation around the vitality of the seeds.
 In the evening, we will leave the South Valley of Cusco and drive for 2:30 hours to the Sacred Valley of the Incas, where we will spend the night.

 ![](/assets/img/courses/andes/000000.jpg)